Pi4J/pi4j.github.io/content/prepare/_index.md

 The Raspberry Pi is a powerful machine with many use-cases.
 A lot of this power is based on the operating system you use.
 In all the documentation here for Pi4J we use the official Raspberry Pi Operating System (formerly known as "Raspbian OS").
-But there is a long list of other possibilities which is listed, for example, on the["Awesome Raspberry Pi" list on GitHub](https://github.com/thibmaek/awesome-raspberry-pi/blob/master/README.md).
+But there is a long list of other possibilities which is listed, for example, on the ["Awesome Raspberry Pi" list on GitHub](https://github.com/thibmaek/awesome-raspberry-pi/blob/master/README.md).

 ## Material list